Killing of JonBenét Ramsey

-JonBenét Patricia Ramsey (August 6, 1990 – December 25 or 26, 1996) was an American child beauty queen who was killed at the age of six in her family's home in Boulder, Colorado.
-A long handwritten ransom note was found in the home.
-Her father, John, found the girl's body in the basement of their house about seven hours after she had been reported missing.
-She had sustained a broken skull from a blow to the head and had been strangled; a garrote was found tied around her neck.
+JonBenét Patricia Ramsey (August 6, 1990 – December 25, 1996) was an American child who was killed at age six in her family's home at 755 15th Street in Boulder, Colorado, on the night of December 25, 1996.
+Her body was found in the house's basement about seven hours after she had been reported missing.
+Her skull was fractured and a garrote was tied around her neck.
 The autopsy report stated that JonBenét's official cause of death was "asphyxia by strangulation associated with craniocerebral trauma".
-Her death was ruled a homicide.
-The case generated worldwide public and media interest, in part because her mother Patsy Ramsey, a former beauty queen, had entered JonBenét into a series of child beauty pageants.
-The crime is still considered a cold case and remains an open investigation with the Boulder Police Department.
+Her death was ruled a homicide, and the case generated worldwide public and media interest.

-The Boulder police initially suspected that the ransom note had been written by Patsy, and that the note and appearance of JonBenét's body had been staged by her parents in order to cover up the murder.
-In 1998, the police and district attorney (DA) both said that JonBenét's brother Burke, who was nine years old at the time of her death, was not a suspect.
-JonBenét's parents gave several televised interviews, but resisted police questioning except on their own terms.
-In October 2013, unsealed court documents revealed that a 1999 grand jury had recommended filing charges against the Ramseys for permitting the child to be in a threatening situation.
-John and Patsy were also accused of hindering the prosecution of an unidentified person who had "committed ... the crime of murder in the first degree and child abuse resulting in death".
+The Boulder police initially suspected that a long handwritten ransom note that was reportedly found in the home had been written by her mother Patsy, and that the note and the appearance of JonBenét's body had been staged by Patsy and her husband, John Bennett Ramsey, to cover up the killing.
+In 1999, the police and district attorney (DA) both said that JonBenét's brother Burke, who was nine years old at the time of her death, was not a suspect.
+JonBenét's parents gave several televised interviews but resisted police questioning except on their own terms.
+In 2013, unsealed court documents revealed that a 1999 grand jury recommended filing charges against the Ramseys for permitting the child to be in a threatening situation.
+John and Patsy were also accused of hindering the prosecution of an unidentified person who had "committed... the crime of murder in the first degree and child abuse resulting in death".
 However, the DA determined that there was insufficient evidence to pursue a successful indictment.